rust-lang-de/rustbook-de/src/ch17-02-trait-objects.md

   |
   = note: required for the cast to the object type `dyn Draw`

-error: aborting due to previous error

 For more information about this error, try `rustc --explain E0277`.
-error: could not compile `gui`
+error: could not compile `gui` due to previous error

-To learn more, run the command again with --verbose.
 ```

 Dieser Fehler lässt uns wissen, dass wir entweder etwas an `Screen` übergeben,